 Outlets and Switches

 Inspectors also check the integrity of all outlets and switches.
 They ensure these components are not overheating, discoloured, or showing signs of arcing, which can indicate an underlying fire risk.
-If left unaddressed, these issues could lead to electrical fires, making this part of the inspection particularly important.
+These issues could lead to electrical fires if left unaddressed, making this part of the inspection particularly important.

 Appliances and Electrical Equipment

-Major appliances and other electrical equipment are inspected to ensure they are properly connected and not drawing excessive power.
+Major appliances and other electrical equipment are inspected to ensure they are connected correctly and do not draw excessive power.
 Overloaded appliances can overheat, leading to potential electrical fires, so ensuring they are safe is a key part of the inspection.

 Smoke Alarms and Fire Detectors